ggreer/geoff.greer.fm/_posts/2012-08-23-ag-benchmarking-revisions.md

 For comparison, grep -r takes 11 seconds on the same data and spits out tons of useless matches.
 Ack takes 20 seconds.

 This graph makes the performance changes obvious.

-I can see that [43886f9b](https://github.com/ggreer/the_silver_searcher/commit/43886f9b08d0772b54f21a291a0794d060f700f7) improved string-matching performance as intended.
+Looking at specific changes, I can see that [43886f9b](https://github.com/ggreer/the_silver_searcher/commit/43886f9b08d0772b54f21a291a0794d060f700f7) improved string-matching performance as intended.

 Most importantly, I can see that all my hard work improving performance was negated by a single commit: [13f1ab69](https://github.com/ggreer/the_silver_searcher/commit/13f1ab693ca056698a370c65b8d139faed782261).
 This commit caused `fnmatch()` to be called twice as often.
 This was particularly punishing since over 50% of execution time was already spent in `fnmatch()`.

 <script type="text/javascript" src="https://www.google.com/jsapi"> </script>
 <script type="text/javascript">